Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. At The Plate

-- Witt Jr. has 172 hits to go with a slugging percentage of .494, both of which are tops among Kansas City hitters this season.
+- Witt Jr. has 172 hits to go with a slugging percentage of .494, both of which lead Kansas City hitters this season.

-- He ranks 27th in batting average, 92nd in on base percentage, and 24th in slugging among the qualified hitters in MLB action.
+- Among the qualified hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 94th, and he is 24th in the league in slugging.

-- Witt Jr. has had at least one RBI in 38.6% of his games this season (59 of 153), with more than one RBI 19 times (12.4%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Witt Jr. has driven in a run in 59 games this season (38.6%), including 19 games with more than one RBI (12.4%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.